 Adding three to four cups of green tea to your daily routine may act to improve your digestion.

-Using agar wood leaves as a gentle, natural laxative is less likely to cause the side effect of some other chemical laxatives.
+Using agar wood leaves as a gentle, natural laxative is to cause the side effect of some other chemical laxatives.
 Here’s 20 other natural laxatives you might want to try.

-Taking probiotic supplements has been shown to improve the transit time and regularity of bowel movements.
+Taking probiotic supplements to improve the transit time and regularity of bowel movements.
 Currently, more research is still needed to determine what the best strain of probiotics is for constipation treatment.

 Eating probiotic foods, such as kimchi, sauerkraut, and yogurt, is another way to consume live strains of probiotic bacteria.